 Daisy Hooee Nampeyo was born around 1906 to Annie Nampeyo Healing and Will Healing.
 Her grandmother was Nampeyo of Hano.
 Her mother was of the Corn Clan but she was named Tobacco Flower after her father's Tobacco Clan.
 "Daisy" was given to her by a field nurse working at the government agency office on First Mesa.
 Shortly after she was born at Hano her family moved to the new village of Polacca at the base of First Mesa.

 Daisy spent a lot of time with her grandmother and learned to make pottery at a very early age.
 As a teenager she developed cataracts in her eyes and a wealthy California benefactress (Anita Baldwin) paid for the operation to remove the cataracts.
 Daisy stayed with Anita for most of several years while her eyes healed, returning to Polacca during the summers.
 Anita sent Daisy to school at L'Ecole des Beaux Arts in Paris (she studied sculpture and painting) and eventually took her on a tour around the world to see other kinds of art.

 In 1948, Daisy met and married Sidney Hooee, another silversmith from Zuni.
-She returned to Zuni and started teaching pottery making at Zuni High School.
+She returned to Zuni where she was recruited to teach traditional pottery making at Zuni High School.
 Daisy died in 1998.